zenomt/rtwebsocket/API.md

     // the message will be decoded as UTF-8 and delivered as a DOMString,
     // otherwise it will be delivered as a Uint8Array.

-    callback OnMessageCallback void (RecvFlow recvFlow, (Uint8Array or DOMString) message, unsigned long number);
+    callback OnMessageCallback void (RecvFlow recvFlow, (Uint8Array or DOMString) message, unsigned long messageNumber);
     attribute OnMessageCallback? onmessage;
     // if set, called when a message is received. recvFlow is the flow on which this
-    // message was received. the type of message depends on mode. number is the
+    // message was received. the type of message depends on mode. messageNumber is the
     // ordinal number of this message according to the sender, including any abandoned
-    // messages that were not delivered. number can be used to detect abandoned messages
+    // messages that were not delivered. messageNumber can be used to detect abandoned
-    // by paying attention to gaps in sequence.
+    // messages by paying attention to gaps in sequence.

     callback OnCompleteCallback void (RecvFlow recvFlow);
     attribute OnCompleteCallback oncomplete;